1234happy/CDA/README.md

 **Dataset.**

-Download the OULU-NPU, CASIA-FASD, Idiap Replay-Attack, and MSU-MFSD datasets.
+Download the OULU-NPU datasets.

 **Data Pre-processing.**

-[MTCNN algotithm](https://github.com/YYuanAnyVision/mxnet_mtcnn_face_detection) is utilized for face detection and face alignment.
-All the detected faces are normlaize to 224*224*3.
-Only RGB channels are utilized for training.
+[MTCNN algotithm](https://github.com/YYuanAnyVision/mxnet_mtcnn_face_detection) is used for face detection and face alignment.
+All the detected faces are normlaize to 224$\times$224$\times$3.

 Generate the data label list for all the detected faces.
-The labels for live face images and spoof face images are 1 and 0, respectively Save the list to a .txt file.
+The labels for live face images and spoof face images are 1 and 0, respectively.
+Save the list to a .txt file.